Home

 1878 - 155 x 108 cm - Oil on canvas

-Musée de beaux-arts, Rennes >
+Musée de beaux-arts, Rennes, France

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 120/Museum
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 120/Museum/Newspaper reports from 1879

 No. 26 - Baigneurs.
 (Pastel.)